cs3157/recitations/B-Makefiles/makefiles.md

 to explicitly tell Make to build `myadd.o`, we can run `make myadd.o`.

+### Step 2

+Time to link!
+Let's put our linking rule at the very top, to make sure it's the default target when we run `make`:

+    main: main.o myadd.o
+        gcc -g main.o myadd.o -o main

+Note that we did not specify `myadd.h` as a dependency.
+That's because linking doesn't need this header file at all. `main` will still be rebuilt if `myadd.h` is updated, but because it implicitly inherits this dependency from its own dependencies, `main.o` and `myadd.o`.

+Now that we have a more complex `Makefile`, we can dig deeper into what it means for a target to "depend" on others.
+Recall that every file in UNIX has a "last modified" timestamp, which is updated any time the file is changed or `touch`ed.
+A target is built only if it does not exist, or if one or more of its dependencies have a later timestamp than it.
+The reason Make does this rather than rebuilding the entire program from scratch is because for large software projects, rebuilding from scratch every time can be very inefficient.
+Instead, Make just rebuilds outdated targets as necessary.

 ## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
 It can be found in this git repository as